-Proposal of Matters for Inclusion in 2023 Proxy Statement
+Proposal of Matters for Inclusion in 2024 Proxy Statement

-In order to be included in the Company's proxy statement and form of proxy for the 2023 annual meeting of stockholders, a stockholder proposal must, in addition to satisfying the other requirements of the Securities and Exchange Commission's rules and regulations, be received at the principal executive offices of the Company no later than the close of business (5:00 p.m.
-Pacific Time) on December 14, 2022.
+In order to be included in the Company's proxy statement and form of proxy for the 2024 annual meeting of stockholders, a stockholder proposal must, in addition to satisfying the other requirements of the Securities and Exchange Commission's rules and regulations, be received at the principal executive offices of the Company no later than the close of business (5:00 p.m.
+Pacific Time) on December 15, 2023.

-The By-laws of the Company provide for "proxy access."
-The proxy access by-law permits a stockholder or a group of up to 20 stockholders, owning 3% or more of the Company's outstanding Common Stock continuously for at least three years, to nominate and include in the Company's proxy materials director nominees constituting up to 25% of the Board, provided that the stockholder(s) and the nominee(s) satisfy the informational and other requirements specified in Article II, Section 9(a)(3) of our By-laws.
-Pursuant to the proxy access by-law, a stockholder wishing to nominate a director must provide notice addressed to and received by the Corporate Secretary at the principal executive offices of the Company's definitive proxy statement was released to stockholders in connection with the prior year's annual meeting (unless the date of the annual meeting is more than 30 days before or 60 days after such anniversary date, in which case special rules apply).
-Accordingly, to be timely for inclusion in the proxy materials for the Company's 2023 annual meeting, the Company must receive a stockholder's notice to nominate a director using the Company's proxy materials between November 14, 2022, and the close of business (5:00 p.m.
-Pacific Time) on December 14, 2022, inclusive.
+The By-Laws of the Company provide for "proxy access."
+The proxy access by-law permits a stockholder or a group of up to 20 stockholders, owning 3% or more of the Company's outstanding Common Stock continuously for at least three years, to nominate and include in the Company's proxy materials director nominees constituting up to 25% of the Board, provided that the stockholder(s) and the nominee(s) satisfy the informational and other requirements specified in Article II, Section 9(a)(3) of our By-Laws.
+Pursuant to the proxy access by-law, a stockholder wishing to nominate a director must provide notice addressed to and received by the Corporate Secretary at the principal executive offices of the Company not less than 120 days nor more than 150 days prior to the first anniversary of the date on which the Company's definitive proxy statement was released to stockholders in connection with the prior year's annual meeting (unless the date of the annual meeting is more than 30 days before or 60 days after such anniversary date, in which case special rules apply).
+Accordingly, to be timely for inclusion in the proxy materials for the Company's 2024 annual meeting, the Company must receive a stockholder's notice to nominate a director using the Company's proxy materials between November 15, 2023, and the close of business (5:00 p.m.
+Pacific Time) on December 15, 2023, inclusive.

-Presentation of Business at the 2023 Annual Meeting of Stockholders of the preceding year's annual meeting (unless the date of the annual meeting is more than 30 days before or 60 days after such anniversary date, in which case special rules apply).
-Accordingly, any stockholder proposal, including the nomination of an individual for election to the Board of Directors, not intended for inclusion in the Company's proxy materials must, in addition to satisfying the other requirements of the Company's By-laws, be received at the principal executive offices of the Company between February 17, 2023, and the close of business (5:00 p.m.
-Pacific Time) on March 19, 2023, inclusive, in order to be presented at the 2023 annual meeting.
+Presentation of Business at the 2024 Annual Meeting of Stockholders

+The Company's By-Laws require timely notice of business to be brought before an annual meeting.
+To be timely, notice must be delivered to our Corporate Secretary at the principal executive offices of the Company not later than the close of business on the 60th day nor earlier than the close of business on the 90th day prior to the first anniversary of the preceding year's annual meeting (unless the date of the annual meeting is more than 30 days before or 60 days after such anniversary date, in which case special rules apply).
+Accordingly, any stockholder proposal, including the nomination of an individual for election to the Board of Directors, not intended for inclusion in the Company's proxy materials must, in addition to satisfying the other requirements of the Company's By-Laws (which includes information required under Rule 14a-19), be received at the principal executive offices of the Company between February 17, 2024, and the close of business (5:00 p.m.
+Pacific Time) on March 18, 2024, inclusive, in order to be presented at the 2024 annual meeting.